seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part2.md

 > \int_{|x| < c \sqrt{d}} |g(x)| \mathrm{d}x \le C_c e^{-\gamma_c d} \|g\|_1.
 > $$

 Where is this statement in the Lean code?
-There is no single named theorem with this quantitative ball-mass conclusion.
-Most of its analytic ingredients are present, but they are specialized to the anti-self-Fourier witness needed for the eventual contradiction.
-The file also does not export the restricted ball/profile change-of-variables identity or cover the $+1$ eigenvalue case.
+The answer is, *nowhere*!
+There is no single named theorem proving the above inequality.
+Is that a problem? *Not really*, since an *equivalent* statement in terms of $\varphi$ is formalized, which is enough (and will show up later).
+But that is only for $\varsigma = -1$; as mentioned above, there's no formalized statement for self-Fourier functions ($\varsigma = +1$, which is genuinely missing).

 Here is a summarized version of the actual argument in the Lean code.
+The difference from the report is that everything is written in terms of $\varphi$ and $Z$, not in $g$.

 > *Proof (Lean).* One checks that $\lVert \varphi\rVert\_1=1$, $\int\varphi=0$, and $\varphi(v)\ge0$ for $v\ge0$.
 Therefore
 >